Appeal Process

 The Tribunal's hearings are kept as informal as possible and the Appellant is usually represented, free of charge, by one of the service organisations such as the Royal British Legion or Royal Air Force Association.
 The Secretary of State is represented by one of his civil servants.

-The appeal process begins with the appellant informing the Pensions Appeal Tribunal that they wish to appeal against their decision.
-The Veterans UK are then asked to prepare a Statement of Case which contains the reasons for their decision and evidence relating to the appeal.
-The Statement of Case is then sent to the Appellant (who is given 28 days to comment thereon), any representative and the Pensions Appeal Office so that the appeal can proceed.
+The appeal process begins with the appellant informing the Pensions Appeal Tribunal Scotland that they wish to appeal against their decision.
+Veterans UK are then asked to prepare a Statement of Case which contains the reasons for their decision and evidence relating to the appeal.
+The Statement of Case is then sent to the Appellant (who is given 28 days to comment thereon), any representative and the Pensions Appeal Tribunal Scotland office so that the appeal can proceed.

 The Tribunal office aim to list the appeal for a hearing within three months of receiving the Statement of Case from Veterans UK.

-Once an appeal has been heard and dealt with, the Pensions Appeal Tribunals have nothing further to do with the case, unless the appellant wishes to appeal against the decision.
+Once an appeal has been heard and dealt with, the Pensions Appeal Tribunal Scotland has nothing further to do with the case, unless the appellant wishes to appeal against the decision to the Upper Tribunal.

 Further Appeal